Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Introduction

 \subsection{Explicit Sarkisov program}

 The minimal model program for surfaces over arbitrary fields (or even excellent rings) has been established in \cite{Sha66, Tan18}.
-Our first result is a classical application of the MMP to the birational geometry of Mori fibre spaces: the Sarkisov program \cite{Cor95, Isk96, HM13, Kal13}, which allows to decompose birational maps between Mori fibre spaces into elementary (Sarkisov) links.
+Our first result is a classical application of the MMP to the birational geometry of Mori fibre spaces in dimension 2: the Sarkisov program \cite{Cor95, Isk96, HM13, Kal13}, which allows to decompose birational maps between Mori fibre spaces into elementary building blocks known as Sarkisov links.

-\begin{theoremA*}[cf.\ \autoref{t-sarkisov-program}] Any birational map between Mori fibre spaces over an excellent integrally closed domain $T$ of dimension at most $1$ is a composition of Sarkisov links and isomorphisms of Mori fibre spaces. \end{theoremA*}
+\begin{theoremA*}[cf.\ \autoref{t-sarkisov-program}] Any birational map between Mori fibre spaces of dimension 2 over an excellent integrally closed domain $T$ is a composition of Sarkisov links and isomorphisms of Mori fibre spaces. \end{theoremA*}

 Let $X$ be a minimal regular surface defined over a {\it perfect} field $\k$.
 After base-change to an algebraic closure $\overline{\k}$, the surface $X_{\bar\k}$ stays regular since, over a perfect field, being regular coincides with being geometrically regular.
 Nonetheless, the Picard rank may increase: in general, $\rho(X_\k)=\rho(X_{\overline{\k}})^{\Gal(\overline{\k}/\k)}$.
 This is why in ($\text{in}_2$) one needs a classification even for {\it non-minimal} del Pezzo surfaces and conic bundles over $\overline{\k}$.
-When working over {\it imperfect} fields, one has to deal with purely inseparable field extensions, which do not modify the Picard rank but can produce {\it singularities}: there exist examples of regular del Pezzo surfaces which become non regular, sometimes even non-normal or even non-reduced after an inseparable base change of the base field (cf.\ \cite{Sch07, Mad16}).
+When working over {\it imperfect} fields, one has to deal with purely inseparable field extensions, which do not modify the Picard rank but can produce {\it singularities}: there exist examples of regular del Pezzo surfaces which become non-regular, sometimes even non-normal or non-reduced after an inseparable base change of the base field (cf.\ \cite{Sch07, Mad16}).
 In the literature, these phenomena are often denoted as {\it pathologies} in positive characteristic.
-Despite the terminology, these are exactly the peculiar features of the geometry in positive characteristic, which deserve a more comprehensive study. \\So, when working over imperfect fields, ($\text{in}_2$) requires an upgrade: \begin{enumerate} \item[($\text{in}_2^{\text{im}}$)] Bounds on pathologies for del Pezzo surfaces and conic bundles over imperfect fields, \end{enumerate} where ``$\text{im}$'' stands for {\it imperfect}.
+Despite this terminology, these are exactly the peculiar features of the geometry in positive characteristic which deserve a more comprehensive study. \\So, when working over imperfect fields, ($\text{in}_2$) requires an upgrade: \begin{enumerate} \item[($\text{in}_2^{\text{im}}$)] Bounds on pathologies for del Pezzo surfaces and conic bundles over imperfect fields, \end{enumerate} where ``$\text{im}$'' stands for {\it imperfect}.